Artist: Thinking Plague

 Album: Decline and Fall

 Thinking Plague are an extremely skillful band of singer (Elaine di Falco), guitar (Mike Johnson), bass (Dave Willey), keyboard and drums (both Kimara Sajn), and sax/ flute/ clarinets (Mark Harris).
-Oddly for a rock band, they almost entirely avoid distortion, even for bass and thinking_plague_declineguitar.
+Oddly for a rock band, they almost entirely avoid distortion, even for bass and guitar.
 It’s easier for me to give you adjectives about their album Decline and Fall than it is to assure you they’re compliments.
 “Composed”, in both the musical and emotional senses.
 “Difficult”.
 “Uncompromising”.
 If you started a stylistic line at, say, Maroon 5, and drew it in the direction of the Dirty Projectors (maybe halfway between Bitte Orca and Swing Lo Magellan), then kept going until you’d traveled twice your original distance, you’d be nearing Decline and Fall‘s vicinity, where no melodic or harmonic interval is ever normal and no rhythm is ever unchallenged by cross-currents.

 Or you could navigate the Rock In Opposition island chain where Henry Cow (vocal albums only), the Science Group (ibid), the 5uu’s, Time of Orchids, and the Red Masque keep each other company.
 Thinking Plague feel more 20th-century-classical, and less heavy, than the latter three, but remain comparable.
 But if that’s meaningful to you, you’re probably aware of Thinking Plague already.
 In which case I’ll opine for you that Decline and Fall is their most stylistically consistent, melodically intricate album ever, and (for me) the first whose willfully knotty tunes fall consistently on the right side of the “hmm, interesting!” vs. “yikes – ugly!” border.
 My favorite Thinking Plague album remains 1989’s In This Life, which was more sprawling and varied and had shameless goth elements.
 But I’ll take Decline and Fall as the highlight of their mature style.